openstack/api-site/firstapp/source/networking.rst

     | tenant_id           | 0cb06b70ef67424b8add447415449722     |
     +---------------------+--------------------------------------+

 .. note:: The world is running out of IPv4 addresses.
-If you get an error like
+If you get the
-          "No more IP addresses available on network", contact your cloud administrator.
+          "No more IP addresses available on network" error, contact your cloud administrator.
 You may also want to ask about IPv6 :)

 Connecting to the Internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most instances will need access to the Internet.
-The instances in our Fractals
+Most instances require access to the Internet.
+The instances in your
-App are no exception!
-We'll add routers to pass traffic between the various
+Fractals app are no exception!
+Add routers to pass traffic between the
-networks we are using.
+various networks that you use.

 ::